someretical/TheoreticalDiary/README.md

 ### MacOS

 In theory it is possible to deploy to MacOS but I'm not bothered enough to figure out how to do so.
-PRs are welcome.
+Pull requsts are welcome on this matter.

 ## Building